Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: The SMEFT Parametrisation

 \item Finally, we consider the two-quark--two-lepton operators in the Warsaw basis that contribute to interactions involving muons and top quarks.
 These operators are classified according to their Lorentz structures: \end{itemize}

+We denote the quark doublet under $SU(2)_L$ by $q$, and the corresponding up- and down-type singlet quarks by $u$ and $d$, respectively.
 These operators have flavour-dependence, with $p,r$ denoting the lepton flavour indices and $s,t$ representing the quark flavour indices.
 Due to their different transformation properties under parity and distinct sensitivities to quark currents, it is useful to define the following vector and axial-vector combinations:

 with $\{C_{\ell q}^{(1,3)}\!, C_{\ell u}, C_{eu}, C_{eq}\}$ being the WCs of $\{\mathcal{O}_{\ell q}^{(1,3)}\!, \mathcal{O}_{\ell u}, \mathcal{O}_{eu}, \mathcal{O}_{eq} \}$ in Eq.~\ref{eq:op_2q2l}, respectively.
 Owing to their chirality structure, the tensor and scalar operators\footnote{In this study, we will focus on two-top--two-muon interactions, and we will denote these tensor and scalar operators as $\mathcal{O}_{\ell equ}^T=\mathcal{O}^T_{\mu t}$ and $\mathcal{O}_{\ell equ}^S=\mathcal{O}^S_{\mu t}$ with coefficients $C_{\mu t}^T$ and $C_{\mu t}^S$, respectively.} do not interfere with the SM amplitudes in the limit of vanishing lepton masses.
 We now proceed to discuss the experimental constraints on these operator coefficients.